reale/pre2021.reale.me/en/bio.md

 As the proud founder of <a href="https://eutopian.eu" target="_blank">Eutopian</a>, a think tank focused on the digital citizenship, I believe in technology as an enabler for democracy.

-Currently I live in Rome, Italy.
+Currently I live in Brussels, Belgium.